Szczecin Voivodeship (1975–1998)

-The Szczecin Voivodeship was a voivodeship (province) of the Polish People's Republic from 1975 to 1989, and the Third Republic of Poland from 1989 to 1998.
+The Szczecin Voivodeship was a voivodeship (province) of the Polish People's Republic from 1975 to 1989, and the Third Polish Republic from 1989 to 1998.
 Its capital was Szczecin, and it was centered on the western Farther Pomerania.
 It was established on 1 June 1975, from the part of the Szczecin Voivodeship, and existed until 31 December 1998, when it was incorporated into then-established West Pomeranian Voivodeship.

 History

 The Szczecin Voivodeship was established on 1 June 1975, as part of the administrative reform, and was one of the voivodeships (provinces) of the Polish People's Republic.
 It was formed from the part of the territory of the Szczecin Voivodeship.
 Its capital was located in the city of Szczecin.
 In 1975, it was inhabited by 853 700 people.
 It bordered the Koszalin Voivodeship to the east, the Gorzów Voivodeship to the south, the East Germany to the west, which in 1990, was replaced by Germany, and the Baltic Sea to the north.

-On 9 December 1989, the Polish People's Republic was replaced by the Third Republic of Poland.
-In 1997, the voivodeship had a population of 995 100, and in 1998, it had an area of 9982 km².
+On 9 December 1989, the Polish People's Republic was replaced by the Third Polish Republic.
+In 1997, the voivodeship had a population of 995 100, and in 1998, it had an area of 9982 km2.
 It existed until 31 December 1998, when it was incorporated into then-established West Pomeranian Voivodeship.